Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Experiments

 \subsubsection{Datasets}

-We conduct our experiments on two widely used English CRS datasets: ReDial~\cite{li_towards_deep_2018} and INSPIRED~\cite{hayati-etal-inspired-2020} datasets.
-The ReDial dataset, focused on movie recommendations, contains 11,348 conversations and is constructed through crowdsourcing on Amazon Mechanical Turk (AMT).
+We conduct our experiments on two widely used English CRS datasets: ReDial~\cite{li_towards_2018} and INSPIRED~\cite{hayati_inspired_2020} datasets.
+ReDial dataset, focused on movie recommendations, contains 11,348 conversations and is constructed through crowdsourcing on Amazon Mechanical Turk (AMT).
 The INSPIRED dataset contains 999 conversations, also about movie recommendations, but additionally provides recommendation strategies based on social science theories.
-We constructed the knowledge graph by scraping data from IMDB\footnote{https://www.imdb.com/}, using movie titles and release years as key search terms.
+All experiments are conducted using the official dataset splits.
+We constructed the KG by scraping data from IMDB\footnote{https://www.imdb.com/}, using movie titles and release years as key search terms.